Explore this Section

 - Producing and displaying information that is current, accurate and appropriate to Keele students and graduates.

-- Ensuring that all of the team is well trained, all the Careers Advisers have the appropriate professional qualifications and are keeping up to date with the latest developments.
+- Ensuring that all of the team is well trained, all the Careers Consultants have the appropriate professional qualifications and are keeping up to date with the latest developments.

 - Offering an impartial service, we strive to ensure that everyone can access the facilities regardless of their age, race, religion, ability or disability or sexual orientation.